vadash/Path-of-Exile-modding-tool/README.md

 * remove bloom, blur
 * remove delirium fog

-to extracted folder.
+to extracted folder (this stuff get inserted into ggpk directly after u press INSERT).
 If u dont like it clear it and DIY

 ![preview1](https://i.imgur.com/b77Ur76.jpg)